14 best free dating sites and apps

 Best for finding: Relationships based on the app's suggested matches.

 Pros: Coffee Meets Bagel's algorithm works out who you're likely to be compatible with and picks a selection of potential matches (or bagels) each day for you.
-This would suit anyone who's tired of the constant swiping on Tinder, but is also hoping for more than one match a day, as you'd get on Once.
+This would suit anyone tired of the constant swiping on Tinder.

 Cons: If you don't check your bagels for a day, you could miss the chance to like them unless they're suggested to you again in future.